vcodecopenh264_web_logo

 };

 Table 3 - Video codec commands description.
-Some commands may be unsupported by the particular video codec class.
+Some commands may be unsupported by particular video codec classes.

 Command Description